-- Hendricks et al. (ECMA, 1997) show theoretically that a H&S network can deter the entry of competitors. - In a H&S the profit function of an airline is supermodular with respect to its entry decisions for different city-pairs. - This complementarity implies that a H&S airline may be willing to operate in a city-pair even when profits are negative because it can generate positive profits through its connection with other routes. - Potential entrants are aware of this, and therefore, it may deter entry.
+- Hendricks et al. (ECMA, 1997) show theoretically that a HS network can deter the entry of competitors. - In HS an airline is willing to operate nonstop service in city-pair even if the direct profits from that route are negative because it can generate positive profits through its connection with other routes. - Potential entrants are aware of this, and therefore, it may deter entry.